ezsystems/commerce-documentation/docs/api/business_api/baseoperation/addproducts.md

 # addProducts

-## basket.add_products

-method: addProducts

-operation: basket

-description: Adds one or more products to the basket
+`basket.add_products` adds one or more products to the basket.

-exceptions:
+Exceptions:

-`\InvalidArgumentException` - thrown if variant without variantCode is choosen
+- `\InvalidArgumentException` - thrown if variant without `variantCode` is chosen

 ## Example